 - Miniature Golf

 One of the biggest differences I experienced is the bedding.
 The pillows and beds at deluxe resorts are more comfortable.
 The furniture, decor, towels, floors and restaurants are better quality at deluxe resorts.
 You are still provided lotion at deluxe resorts consistently.
-Some have reported they received lotion at moderate resorts and some have reported no lotion and had to request it.
+Some have reported they received lotion at moderate hotels and some have reported no lotion and had to request it.
 Mousekeeping is not consistent with lotion in the moderate rooms.
-Don't get me wrong, there's nothing wrong with staying in a moderate resort.
+Do not get me wrong, there is nothing wrong with staying in a moderate resort.
 I love it!
-I'm simply pointing out the differences and explaining why "you get what you pay for".
-Some may think the additional square footage at a deluxe resort is not a lot, it really does make a difference when you're there for several nights.
+I am simply pointing out the differences and explaining why "you get what you pay for".
+Some may think the additional square footage at a deluxe resort is not a lot, it really does make a difference when you are there for several nights.
 Especially if you stay in a bedroom villa.
 It really does feel like home away from home with the washer/dryer, whirlpool tub, full kitchen, living room separate from the bedroom, etc. The more people in the one room, the more you REALLY notice the difference with space.

 The number of people allowed to stay in the rooms is the biggest difference between the two levels.
 The room capacity in deluxe resorts range from 4-12 people.
 The range in a moderate resort is 4-6 people.
 There are more options with transportation, the number of lounges, fitness centers, restaurants, the greater attention to detail and the quality of the table service restaurants in a deluxe resort, but, depending on where you stay, there are less pools at deluxe resorts.
 The French Quarter (moderate) and Animal Kingdom Lodge (deluxe) each have one pool.
 The most pools can be found at moderate resorts, Caribbean Beach (7) and Riverside (6).